-2. Technological independence is favored: By using FLOSS applications, you are not obliged to update when imposed by the manufacturer or supplier.
-Applications are decided as best suits your organization and deadlines are established according your own commercial and economic situation.
+2. Technological independence is favored: Using FLOSS applications, you are not obliged to update when imposed by the manufacturer or supplier.
+Applications are decided as best suits your organization, and deadlines are established according to your own commercial and economic situation.

-4. FLOSS is interoperable: The communication and exchange of information between FLOSS applications are usually transparent, since they do not depend on special components by manufacturers or suppliers to carry it out.
+4. FLOSS is interoperable: The communication and exchange of information between FLOSS applications are usually transparent since manufacturers or suppliers do not depend on particular components to carry it out.

-6. FLOSS is a totally legal technology: It is allowed to copy applications without the need to acquire new licenses.
-It is also allowed to build or acquire an application that can then be used by all interested parties within the university environment, making the necessary modifications based on specific characteristics.
+6. FLOSS is a legal technology: It can copy applications without the need to acquire new licenses.
+It is also allowed to build or develop an application that can then be used by all interested parties within the university environment, making the necessary modifications based on specific characteristics.

-• Sustainability of the technological model, since by using FLOSS solutions we are allowed to redirect the technological budgets to the areas of research, development and innovation, which allow us to improve and make the technological solutions used more scalable.
+• Sustainability of the technological model, since using FLOSS solutions, we are allowed to redirect the technological budgets to research, development, and innovation, which allow us to improve and make the technological solutions used more scalable.

-• The availability of the source code of the applications is enjoyed, allowing auditing the operation of the applications more easily, evaluating the operation previously for the correction of errors, and facilitating reverse engineering tasks for integration with other software applications at the institutional level.
+• The availability of the application’s source code is enjoyed, allowing auditing the application’s operation more efficiently, evaluating the operation previously to correct errors, and facilitating reverse engineering tasks for integration with other software applications at the institutional level.

 Our universities should further promote FLOSS culture: